sharpecs/mycota/README.md

     <center>
 </figure>

-Groups have a positive correlation direction with a stronger relationship toward the higher zones.
-The model predicts an increase in groups for Zone 7.
-This zone currently consists of six group types, leaving Jelly as the only type predicted to be located in this zone.
-Zone 3 is predicted to show the largest reduction in groups.
+*Group* showed a positive correlation in these results with the above map indicating a greater than 50% possibility of an increase in fungi groups in Zone 7.
+This zone currently consists of six group types, leaving *Jelly* as the only type predicted to be observed. *Mushroom* and *Puffball* are the only two groups previously seen in Zone 3; there is a strong possibility that this may decrease.

 <figure>
     <center>